-We can’t believe it has already been so long since our Argentina trip ended!
-I can still imagine those flaky medialunas in the morning and the delicious empanadas that we shared.
-Often times, it seems like yesterday that we were laughing in the rain, stomping in the mud, and building the school out of ecoladrillos.
-You’re probably back in school (or starting college!) but we wanted you to know that here in Buenos Aires we are still thinking of you and the impact we made this summer together.
+We can’t believe it has already been so long since our Ghana trip ended!
+I can still remember the delicious red-red that we shared.
+Often times, it seems like yesterday that we were laughing in the rain, stomping in the mud, and renovating the classrooms in Krobo.
+You’re probably back in school (or starting college!) but we wanted you to know that here in Ghana we are still thinking of you and the impact we made this summer together.

 Another thing I can’t forget is how much fun we had together here!
 You guys were a huge part of making this trip so fun by being a really close knit group.
-We experienced Argentine culture by learning to tango, to make the traditional Argentine dessert chocotorta, and meeting real life gauchos on an Argentine estancia.
-We also got to visit a local market and buy our own mate cups and other goodies to take home with us.
-We also got to explore the city and see the beautiful neighborhoods of Buenos Aires.
-And no one can forget the giddy feeling of laughter from galloping on a horse together in a group of friends that we will never forget!
+We experienced Ghanaian culture by learning to dance & to make traditional batik.
+We also got to visit a local craft market and buy our goodies to take home with us.
+We also got to explore the village and see the beautiful landscapes of Ghana.

 “Every person can make a difference in their own way.
 You just have to open your eyes to realize how!”